-

 What, in your opinion, are the most common difficulties faced by employers in your jurisdiction when terminating employment and how do you consider employers can mitigate these?

-A first difficulty for employers who terminate employees (unilaterally) lies in the occurrence of events which give rise to a protected period after notice has already been given (e.g. accidents, illness or pregnancy).
+In our experience, a major risk for employers dismissing employees lies in the occurrence of events, which give rise to a protected period after notice has already been given (e.g. accidents, illness or pregnancy).

-Indeed, a protected period which comes into play after notice of termination has been given results in the suspension of the notice period, potentially for a duration of up to 180 days per case, thus deferring the end of the employment relationship.
-In addition, as stated above, if the end of the extended notice period does not coincide with the last day of a month, the employment relationship continues until the end of the month following the end of the extended notice period (see question 13).
+Protection periods arising after the service of notice suspend the notice period.
+The duration of such suspension depends on the cause underlying the protection period, extending to potentially up to 180 days (per event of illness or accident) or even until 16 weeks after childbirth (in case of pregnancy/maternity).
+In addition, as stated above, if the end of the extended notice period does not coincide with the last day of a month, the employment relationship continues until the end of the month following the end of the extended notice period (see question 14).

-Solutions which can partially mitigate this risk include the possibility to terminate the agreement by mutual consent, through entering into a termination agreement (see question 18).
-However, as stated above, termination agreements must include ‘reciprocal concessions’ in order to be valid, which implies that the employer must pay the employee an ‘additional allowance’ as a compensation for the rights waived.
+To mitigate this risk, employers – in particular for senior employees or in acrimonious termination situations – often try to enter into termination agreements (see question 19).
+However, as stated above (see question 6), termination agreements must meet a ‘fair and balanced test’ in order to be valid, which implies that the employer must pay the employee an ‘additional allowance’ as a compensation for any rights waived.
 These notions have not been clearly defined by the Swiss Federal Supreme Court, and, therefore, one cannot exclude that an employee calls into question the validity of a termination agreement arguing that the concessions are not reciprocal.
+This said, in practice, this is a very rare occurrence.

 -